Alabama Judgments & Liens Search at a Glance

 Alabama Judgments & Liens Search, FAQ

-How long does a judgment last in Alabama?
+How long is a judgment lien enforceable in Alabama?

 What is the deadline for filing a mechanics lien in Alabama?